abdelouahabb/hafhafi/README.md

 # hafhafi

-This is simple forecast application that will work offline!
+A forecast application that works offline ^_^

-you need to grab an api key from https://developer.worldweatheronline.com/
+Just go grab your api key from https://developer.worldweatheronline.com/ and use the latest chrome to enjoy how offline applications works ^_^

-If you want to see how it works, check here http://meteodz-meteodz.rhcloud.com/

-NB: I made it to learn how offline application work, and how Semantic UI works ... and at the end, I found that I should learn Angular too :'( ... maybe next time :D